-- by provision of a declaration in a form approved by the Secretary containing the person's tax file number; and - by provision of a declaration in a form approved by the Secretary containing the spouse's tax file number.
+- by provision of an employment declaration containing the person's tax file number; and - by provision of a declaration of a spouse's tax file number in a form approved by the Secretary.

-Where the relevant tax file number is not known new paragraphs 77(2)(b) to (f) would provide a mechanism whereby the person could authorise the Commissioner of Taxation to pass to the Secretary the number as soon as possible, if one already exists, or following issue if a number does not already exist.
+Where the relevant tax file number is not known new

+paragraphs 77(2)(b) to (f) would provide a mechanism whereby

+the person could authorise the Commissioner of Taxation to pass to the Secretary the number as soon as possible, if one already exists, or following issue if a number does not already exist.

 Provision would also be made for the Commissioner of Taxation to inform the Secretary where the Commissioner refuses to issue a number or a person withdraws an application for a tax file number.